All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Mistake 3: Using Shakes as Your Only Protein Source

 Protein shakes should supplement whole food protein, not replace it entirely.
-Whole foods provide nutrients, fiber, and chewing satisfaction that shakes cannot replicate.
+Whole foods provide nutrients, fiber, and chewing satisfaction that shakes can't replicate.
 Aim for one to two shakes daily with the remainder of your protein from whole foods.

 Mistake 4: Ignoring Protein Quality